SandSnip3r/HyperbotDoc/_posts/2024-03-17-alchemy-elixirs.md

 [![Elixir Powder and Stone]({{ site.baseurl }}/assets/images/elixir_powder_and_stone.png)]({{ site.baseurl }}/assets/images/elixir_powder_and_stone.png)

-Apart from the highest + values, where we have comparatively low sample size, it looks like the luck stone applies a flat additive 5% chance of success.
+Apart from the highest plus values, where we have comparatively low sample size, it looks like the luck stone applies a flat additive 5% chance of success.
 How do we verify this?
 We can keep sampling, but we'll never know for sure.
 Is there some way that we can mathematically state some confidence about a result?

 #### Wilson Score Interval